Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Methods

 \section{Methods}

 We use online paleoclimate data assimilation (DA) to reconstruct gridded climate fields at seasonal resolution.
-DA combines proxy information with forecasts from a model in a statistically optimal way \citep[e.g.,][]{Kalnay2024}.
-Our ensemble DA system comprises linear inverse models (LIMs), an ensemble Kalman filter (EnKF), and proxy system models (PSMs).
-The methodology for our seasonal-resolution DA is similar to \citet{Meng2025} and based on the prior work from \citet{Perkins2021} and \citet{Hakim2016}.
+DA combines proxy information with model forecasts in a statistically optimal way \citep[e.g.,][]{Kalnay2024}.
+Our DA system comprises three interacting components: (1) linear inverse models (LIMs; \citealp{Penland1995}), trained to emulate the last-millennium climate dynamics of CMIP6 models, are used for forecasting; (2) proxy system models (PSMs; \citealp[e.g.,][]{Dee2016,Evans2013}) map from the climate variables predicted by the model to proxy values (e.g., from local SST to coral $\delta^{18}$O); and (3) an ensemble Kalman filter (EnKF; \citealp{Evensen1994}) that blends proxy data with model forecasts weighted by their uncertainties, spreading information across space and climate variables.
+Together, these components provide an estimate of the evolving state of the climate system by continuously updating a model forecast, which maintains memory of the climate from past proxies, with proxy observations during the forecast period.

-Ensemble DA represents the distribution of the state in each season using samples, each of which is equally likely.
-The procedure starts with a climatological prior.
-During the update step, the EnKF updates the prior ensemble with available proxy data to obtain the posterior ensemble.
-During the forecast step, the LIM propagates all posterior ensemble members to the next season, where the forecast serves as prior for another update with available proxies.
-The posteriors from this repeated forecast--update cycle comprise the reconstruction.
+Specifically, the interaction of the three components proceeds through a forecast--update cycle.
+A LIM produces a forecast ``prior'' given an initial state.
+The first initial state is a random draw from the model climatology, whereas subsequent initial states come from the cycle's update step described next.
+The PSMs map this prior state to the expected proxy values, and the EnKF compares these expected values against the actual proxy observations, updating the prior state to produce a posterior estimate.
+This completes the cycle, which continues in time by using the posterior state as the new initial state to forecast the next season.
+The methodology for our seasonal-resolution DA is similar to \citet{Meng2025} and based on the prior work by \citet{Perkins2021} and \citet{Hakim2016}.